 Research

-Our goal is to build a framework of understanding, based on experiment, on how the properties of mobility, conductivity, Seebeck coefficient and elasticity are interlinked within organic semiconductors.
+One of our goals is to build a framework of understanding, based on experiment, on how the properties of mobility, conductivity, Seebeck coefficient, and elasticity, are interlinked within organic semiconductors.
 Our proposed framework is summarised in the schematic diagram below.
-Overall, our research contributes to deeper understanding of the physics of multi-functional organic materials.

 Research Consortium